-But when it comes to picking a career, we’re still attached to the idea that we have to settle for one thing.
+But when it comes to picking a career, we’re still stuck on the idea that we have to settle for one thing.
 But if Gene Wolfe had done that, he’d probably still be working on new kinds of chips to create, long after it’s been clear that the world will remember him for his greatest gift: Pringles.

 Luckily, Gene didn’t fall for it.
 He didn’t want to be “the Pringles guy.”
 He refused.
 He liked writing.
 So, for the past 60 years, he’s written a page a day.
 He’s published over 50 novels with plenty of different themes, many of which have won awards and become bestsellers.

 Life is seasonal and it’s perfectly okay for your career to reflect that.
 You might grow potatoes in the summer (maybe to make Pringles) and record Jazz music in the winter.
-There’s enough time to devote yourself to all of your passions throughout your life – just not to all of them at once.
+There’s enough time to devote yourself to all of your passions throughout your life.
+There’s just not enough time to do all of them at once.

 Born For This Review